 Had you actually materialized in my living room, you would have brought me some Earl Grey tea (with honey) and a biscuit.
 Then quoted Julian of Norwich to me, “All shall be well, and all shall be well and all manner of thing shall be well.”
 When you had soothed me, and I was composed, I would have looked across to you, to see your eyes brimming over with tears.
 I wouldn't have needed to ask, "why on Earth are you crying?"
 Because, I would have already known.
 You would have been so moved to see someone love you so much, as to be in such grief at separation from you, that it would strengthen and solidify your belief that such a love must exist in God's heart for you.
 That emotion would be so overwhelming to your soul, only a response of tears would suffice.
 I can play out the interactions and conversations that would have unfolded even though you are long gone these many years now.

 In hindsight of a few days, I realize I am so incredibly wrong, that I begin to laugh at the comedic nature of my incorrectness.
 That scenario would never unfold in the way I imagined, because all your tears have been wiped away.
-You have no reason to ever doubt, be confused, wonder at suffering, feel sadness, or confusion ever again.
+You have no reason to ever doubt, wonder at suffering, feel sadness, or confusion ever again.
 You now know God's love in its fullness.
 My imagination is insufficient because I do not know you, as you are now.
 One day, I will.
 But for now, who you are in your new form...is...and will remain, a mystery to me.
 Oh, how I shall try not to envy you, and simply rejoice.

 It is a curious business, grief.
 The moment Fr.
 Vincent told me you had died all those years ago...oh, the scream that left my body as I dropped the phone...it wasn't even a scream really.
 It was a wail.
 The next day at Lauds, when we prayed De Profundis, I fell again to my knees.
 Wailing.
 There was no way to easily explain our friendship, or the anguish that accompanied the blow that had been dealt to my soul.
 You weren't my grandfather, you weren't my father, you weren't my parish priest, you weren't in a category that would make sense to most people.
 I doubt most of your religious brothers, or any of my friends, would have known I was sobbing my broken heart out because my 83-year-old priest best friend had died.
 They couldn't understand the significance my empty mailbox would carry in those months that followed.